AbdulMusa098765/Green-Steel-Production-Certification/README.md

 - ✅ Carbon footprint ≤ 150 kg CO2/ton
 - ✅ Energy source carbon intensity ≤ 100 kg CO2/MWh
 - ✅ Producer is verified
-- ✅ Certificate is verified by admin
+- ✅ Certificate is verified by admin and not revoked

 ## 💎 Premium Calculation